Why one week? Why not two or more?

 I am planning to fly to Ohio from out of town.
 How will I get to Denison from the airport?

-John Glenn Columbus International Airport is located about 20 miles east of Granville.
+John Glenn Columbus International Airport is located about 20 miles west of Granville.
 Reynolds staff (all certified safe drivers) meet students at the airport and provide transportation to campus in Denison vans.
 The trip takes about 35 minutes.
 There is no charge for this service.
 We also provide return transportation at the week’s end.
-(Please note that early/late arrivals or departures may incur a charge.)
+Late arrivals and early departures will incur an extra charge.

 When do I need to arrive on campus for the workshop?
 When should I plan to leave?

-Participants should plan to arrive between 2 pm and 5 pm on the first Sunday of the workshop week.
+Participants should plan to arrive between 1 pm and 4 pm on the first Sunday of the workshop week.
 Campus tours will be available for all family members/friends.
-If flying to Columbus, please try to book a flight that arrives between 11 am and 2 pm.
+If flying to Columbus, please try to book a flight that arrives between 10 am and 3 pm.
 We cannot accommodate students arriving before the first Sunday.
+Late arrivals will incur an extra charge.

 The final event of the program is a celebratory banquet luncheon for participants and their families from 11:45 am to 1:00 pm on the Sunday at the end of the workshop week.
 All students should be checked out and picked up no later than 2 pm.
 Departing flights should be booked to leave Columbus after 3 pm.
 We do not recommend early departures, as the last Saturday night and the banquet are always highlights of the week.